 …let us lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us, looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God (Hebrews 12:1-3).”

-Because of my gratitude to God for what He has done for me, I give my all to the people I serve through the Take Back Your Temple program.
+Because of our gratitude to God for what He has done for us, we give our all to the people we serve through the Take Back Your Temple program.

-After all, you and I have the best role model of all in Jesus.
+After all, we have the best role model of all in Jesus.
 He didn’t hold anything back from us.
 Neither should we hold anything back from Him.

 Give your all.

 Be Blessed with Success,

 Author of the Take Back Your Temple program

 P.S.
 When it comes to weight loss, do you often know what you should do but have a hard time doing it?

 I struggled with this issue on my own weight loss journey, but I discovered this truth: “Nothing is different until you think differently.” – Pastor James MacDonald

 In the Take Back Your Temple program, you will get all the encouragement and reinforcements you need to overcome the Spiritual and emotional battles of weight loss, connected in a supportive Christian community.